 Credit risk arises from the possibility that a counterparty defaults on its obligations to elipsLife.

-Credit risk is a material risk for elipsLife with main exposure due to reinsurance with Swiss Re, where downgrade or default of Swiss Re would have negative financial impact on elipsLife.
-The second exposure comes from premium receivables, where elipsLife is at risk that our customers do not pay their premiums on the contracts.
+Credit risk is a material risk for elipsLife with main exposure concentration due to reinsurance with Swiss Re, where downgrade or default of Swiss Re would have negative financial impact on elipsLife.

+The second highest exposure comes from premium receivables, where elipsLife is at risk that our customers do not pay their premiums on the contracts.
 This risk is highest at the start of the year, when contracts commence, and decrease throughout the year as customers pay the premiums.
+The exposure is monitored through the year. elipsLife is continuously working on improving communication with customers and brokers to encourage timely premium payment.